 Are campfires allowed?

-No wood fires of any kind are allowed on Arrowhead Resort property, and fires in undesignated areas like our shoreline are prohibited on federal property.
+No wood fires of any kind are allowed at Arrowhead Resort cabins on Lake Whitney, and fires in undesignated areas like our shoreline are prohibited on federal property.
 We allow CHARCOAL cooking fires in the BBQ grills at each cabin.

 Is there a grocery store nearby?